The Generalized Friendship Paradox for Spectral Centralities: Centrality Paradox

 \subsection{Matrices and eigenvectors}

 Let $G=(V,E)$ be a connected undirected graph (without self-loops) with $|V|=n$ nodes and $|E|=m$ edges.
+We use “node” and “vertex” interchangeably, and likewise “edge” and “link,” and “graph” and “network".
 We label $V=\{1,\dots,n\}$.
-Write $A$ for its adjacency matrix, so $A_{ij}$ is the number of edges between $i$ and $j$ and $A$ is symmetric with zeros on the diagonal.
+Write \(A\) for its adjacency matrix, so \(A_{ij} \in \{0,1\}\) indicates whether \(i\) and \(j\) are adjacent, and \(A\) is symmetric with zeros on the diagonal.
+For simplicity we work with simple graphs, but all the arguments extend verbatim to weighted undirected networks with a symmetric nonnegative adjacency matrix.
 The degree of node $i$ is

 Since $G$ is undirected and connected, $A$ is irreducible and nonnegative; its spectral radius $\rho(A)=\lambda_1>0$ is a simple eigenvalue with associated left/right Perron eigenvectors $\bv=\bu>0$ (we normalize $\|\bu\|_1=1$).
 Define the transition matrix for the simple random walk on the graph by